PythonNest/PyNest/ReadMe.md

 )
 ```

+This is the orm_config.py file, which contains the configuration for your ORM (Object-Relational Mapping) service.

+It imports necessary libraries, loads environment variables using dotenv, and creates an OrmService object with the specified database type and configuration parameters.

+---

 Once we set up this 3 files, we can start creating our modules. each module is a folder with the following structure:

 ```text